taskcluster/taskcluster-rfcs/rfcs/0116-artifact-service.md

 an IPv4 address, IPv6 address, or an identifier.
 This parameter will specify the source location of the ultimately originating request.
-This means the origin of the request to the Queue from the worker and not the request to the artifact service.
+This means the origin of the request to the Queue from the worker and not the request to the object service.
 If the origin is an IPv4 or IPv6, a mapping of the address and IP will occur to find the backing storage.
 If the origin is not an IPv4 or IPv6 address and is identical to a set of known and mappable identifiers (e.g.
 `s3_us-west-2`), then that will be used to map the token to find the backing storage.